ArthurClemens/polythene/docs/components/react/shadow.md

 <a id="usage"></a>
 ## Usage

-Shadow has 5 depth levels, configured with option `z`.
+Shadow has 5 depth levels, configured with option `shadowDepth`.

 <a id="with-jsx"></a>
 #### With JSX